14th February 2019

 - Males are castrated, which means their testicles are removed.

-As the male’s testicles are removed it takes away the main source of testosterone, which means the effects of the hormone are also reduced whereas removing a female’s uterus means she unable to become pregnant.
+As the male’s testicles are removed it takes away the main source of testosterone, which means the effects of the hormone are also reduced whereas removing a female’s uterus means she is unable to become pregnant.

-Why should I get my pet neutered?
+Why should I get my dog neutered?

 There are quite a lot of reasons why getting your pet neutering is a good idea.
 Here’s just a few:

-When should I get my pet neutered?
+When should I get my dog neutered?

+As your dog’s calorie intake needs fall after being neutered, many owners notice that their pet gains weight after spaying.
+To avoid issues such as obesity, it’s important to make sure you change their diet accordingly by reducing portion sizes.
 You will be able to speak to your vet about their diet and daily calories after surgery so that your cat or dog can remain healthy and slim.

 How much does neutering cost?